Our Faculty

 When she isn’t renovating houses with her husband you can find her exploring with her dogs (preferably near water), practicing yoga, or knitting while listening to a wide array of audiobooks or music.

 Sowa received her Ph.D. in Public Administration in 2003 from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-Her research focuses on public and nonprofit management with an emphasis on the management of human resources in public and nonprofit organizations, organizational effectiveness, and collaboration.
+Her research focuses on public and nonprofit management with an emphasis on the management of human resources in public and nonprofit organizations, organizational effectiveness and collaboration.

 Debra StanleyDr.
 Debra L. Stanley is a Professor and Executive Director of the School of Criminal Justice, University of Baltimore, and Director of the Roper Victim Assistance Academy of Maryland.
 She received her Ph.D. in Criminology & Criminal Justice from the University of Maryland at College Park, her M.S. in Criminal Justice from Northeastern University, and B.A. in Criminal Justice and Sociology from Rhode Island College.